pattanaikay/neus-app/README.md

 # 🧠 Neus App – Real-Time Emotion Support App

-**ANeus App** is a cross-platform mobile application that provides users with real-time emotional support through interactive tools like breathing exercises, journaling, and grounding techniques.
+**Neus App** is a cross-platform mobile application that provides users with real-time emotional support through interactive tools like breathing exercises, journaling, and grounding techniques.
 The app uses a **pretrained deep learning model** to analyze text input and classify the user's emotional state, offering context-aware suggestions to help them cope.

 ---